Quaternionic Mahler measure: Introduction

 where $\mbt^n(\mbh)=\{(x_1,\dots,x_n)\in\mbh^{n}\,|\,|x_1|=\dots=|x_n|=1\}$ becomes the unit quaternion torus and $d\mu(\mbt^n(\mbh))$ is again the probability Haar measure.
 Following~\cite{Aka}, we may also define the corresponding quaternionic zeta Mahler measure of $P(x_1,\dots,x_n)$ by

 The quaternionic Mahler measure shares many properties analogous to its complex counterpart.
 For example, given two quaternionic polynomials $P$ and $Q$, one has $\mH(PQ)=\mH(P)+\mH(Q)$, where $PQ$ must be the \emph{non-commutative product} of $P$ and $Q$.
-It's worth noting that even for real polynomials, the quaternionic Mahler measure is not merely the sum of Mahler measures of monomials.
+It is worth noting that even for slice-preserving (i.e. real) polynomials, the quaternionic Mahler measure is not merely the sum of Mahler measures of monomials.